 If I said, “The difference is their size,” you have to think for a moment and picture each item to grasp the difference.
 But if I said “one is bigger than the other,” or “one is big and the other small,” your mind will instantly grasp what I'm saying.

 Here's a really simplistic example.
-If I asked you what color is the sky, rather than telling me “blue” (which is the direct, logical answer), you could answer with “it's the same color as my car.”
+If I asked you what color is the sky, rather than telling me “blue” (which is the direct, logical answer), you could answer with “it's a light, powdery blue, which is the same color as my car.”
 In other words, you are relating it to something else.

 Say you're in real estate.
 You want to convey the sheer size of a piece of land you're trying to sell.
-But if your copy only says “140 acres of land,” this is only a logical measurement — the mind may still not grasp the meaning (or the value) of “140 acres.”
+But if your copy only says “140 acres of land,” this is only a logical measurement — the mind may still not grasp the meaning or value of “140 acres.”

 The reader may ask, “What's the size of 140 acres?”
 The mind thinks in pictures, not in numbers.
-And since it thinks in relative terms, it will try to compare 140 acres to a visual equivalent, which will be difficult.
+It will try to compare 140 acres to a visual equivalent, which will be difficult.
 Either that or it will come up with the wrong one.

-It will be easier for your reader's mind to relate it to something it already knows and to which it can compare it.
-So if you added, “140 acres is like 200 football fields, back to back,” your mind will now understand because it can relate it to something it knows.
+It will be easier for your reader to relate it to something it already knows and to which it can compare it.
+So if you added, “140 acres is like 200 football fields, back to back,” your readers will now understand because their minds can relate the measurement to something it knows.

 “Skin-Be-Soft makes your skin silky smooth, and soothes nagging itchiness, lubricates unsightly scaling, and relieves pain, which are caused by eczema, psoriasis, and sensitive skin.
 Rub it on, and it's like wrapping your skin with a warm blanket that relieves, protects, and replenishes your skin.”

-Say that you're selling a computer backup device.
-And through market research, you've discovered that your audience is made up of classic movie video aficionados.
-To explain the main benefit of using a computer backup device, you can say this:
+Say that you're selling a computer backup service.
+Through market research, you've discovered your audience is young couples who are newlyweds or new parents.
+To explain the main benefit of using a computer backup service, you can say this:

 “This backup system will save you a lot of frustration and time if your computer ever malfunctions, which may lead to the loss of critical data you worked so hard to create and compile.
-It's like watching your favorite movie you waited for days to buy at your local video store, when suddenly your VCR dies and destroys the videotape, especially when an important scene in the movie was about to unfold.
-Now you have to return to the video store.
-It's frustrating!
-What's more frustrating is when you realize it's the only copy they have.”
+It's like saving the only video of your wedding or your baby's first walk, when suddenly your computer dies right in the middle of moving the files.
+You've lost those precious recorded moments… Forever!